LeetLLM

 Output

-Guard every boundary, not only the final message
+Guard every boundary, not final message text alone

 Prompt injection defense isn't a single classifier in front of the chat box.
 The customer turn, retrieved records, tool observations, generated draft, handoff packet, and telemetry event are separate boundaries.
 Each boundary needs the check appropriate to its authority.